vuejs/vue-cli/docs/guide/troubleshooting.md

 ::: warning
 Disabling `resolve.symlinks` may break hot module reloading if your dependencies are installed by third-party npm clients that utilized symbolic links, such as`cnpm` or `pnpm`.

+::: 'vue' is not recognized as an internal or external command This error happens in Windows if you don't have npm in your system path.
+To check: from a command prompt type `path`.
+Confirm the actual path to your npm repo.
+It should be like `c:\Users\[YourLoginName]\AppData\Roaming\npm` (using your actual login name).
+Add that to your System Properties, Environment Variables.